usmanzia7864561/jobs-bi/README.md

 # jobs-bi

 ## Predispositions:
-- Before you start, create a git repository, and send link on it to tomas.wittenberger@bistudio.com.
-  - We want to see how you’re progressing with the task.

 - Provide the API in Postman.
 - Use Laravel
 - It’s mandatory to have unit test in a code.